 dosing, application in multi-drug resistant tumors, no neuropathy and a

 quite tolerable toxicity profile.
 It is currently being studied in Phase

 ZIOPHARM is also pursuing the development of novel DNA-based

-therapeutics in the field of cancer pursuant to a partnering arrangement
+therapeutics in the field of cancer pursuant to an exclusive channel

-with Intrexon Corporation.
-The partnership includes two existing
+partnership with Intrexon Corporation.
+The partnership includes two

-clinical-stage product candidates, the first of which is in a Phase Ib
+existing clinical-stage product candidates, the first of which is in a

-ZIOPHARM's operations are located in Boston, MA with an executive office
+ZIOPHARM's operations are located in Boston, MA and Germantown, MD with